Deele/yii2-nested-set-behavior/README.md

 Recursive tree traversal
 ------------------------

-Settings (name => config) for the resulting options array.
+To get options for select input, you can use `NestedSetQueryBehavior::options($settings = [])` where `$settings` is an array that configures resulting options.
 The following options are supported:

 | Key | Type | Default value | Description |
 |------------------|---------------------------|--------------------------------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|